No application fees through 2024 for certificates and degrees!

 Can I complete this concentration online?

 Yes.
-The Curry School of Education will hold all of the required early childhood courses online, using the Canvas learning management system.
+The School of Education and Human Development will hold all of the required early childhood courses online, using the Canvas learning management system.
 All of the early childhood courses will use asynchronous delivery, meaning that students do not need to log in to course activities or materials at a set time of day but can complete work for the classes whenever is convenient for them.
 Early childhood students will be earning a Bachelor of Interdisciplinary Studies degree (BIS), which has several other required core and elective courses.
-These classes are also available online but through CANVAS, another learning management system.
-Most BIS core and elective courses are held synchronously, meaning that students will need to log in to the learning management system at a set time each week.
+These classes are also available online but most BIS core and elective courses are held synchronously, meaning that students will need to log in to the learning management system at a set time each week.

 Do I need to take the early childhood courses in any set order?